Category Archives: Artificial Intelligence

 AI is Learning

-The basic premise behind artificial intelligence is to create algorithms (computer programs) that can learn by viewing unknown data and comparing that data to data that it is already familiar with or has learned what it is.
-(We’ll discuss the difference between “already familiar” with “has learned ” further in this article), so let’s start by looking at a simple example.
+The basic premise behind AI is to create algorithms (computer programs) that can scan unknown data and compare it to data that it is already familiar with.
+So let’s start by looking at another example.

 Image of a fork